Least squares after model selection in high-dimensional sparse models: Introduction

 \section{Introduction}

-In this work we study post-model selected estimators for linear regression in high-di\-men\-sio\-nal sparse models ({hdsms}).
+In this work, we study post-model selection estimators for linear regression in high-dimensional sparse models ({hdsms}).
 In such models, the overall number of regressors $p$ is very large, possibly much larger than the sample size $n$.
-However, there are $s=o(n)$ regressors that capture most of the impact of all covariates on the response variable. {hdsms} (\cite{CandesTao2007}, \cite{MY2007}) have emerged to deal with many new applications arising in biometrics, signal processing, machine learning, econometrics, and other areas of data analysis where high-dimensional data sets have become widely available.
+However, there are $s=\mathrm{o}(n)$ regressors that capture most of the impact of all covariates\vadjust{\goodbreak} on the response variable. {hdsms} \cite {CandesTao2007,MY2007} have emerged to deal with many new applications arising in biometrics, signal processing, machine learning, econometrics, and other areas of data analysis where high-dimensional data sets have become widely available.